 On a walk one morning, Daniel passes a modest little building he never really paid attention to before.
 The sign on the lawn says, “St. Stephen’s Orthodox Church.”
 Daniel frowns at the sign.
 He has never heard of the Orthodox Church before.
 Daniel goes home and decides to do some research.
 After hours of reading, he hesitantly decides to visit.
 But Daniel has no idea how to prepare for it.
 What should he wear?
 How should he greet the priest?
 Could he receive communion like he did at his Catholic church when he was younger?
 Daniel poked around some more, and he found this wonderful guide to Church Etiquette that you’re about to read.
 He felt fully prepared for his visit to the church, and has been attending ever since.

-In this blog post, we will discuss the essence of church etiquette in the Orthodox tradition.
+In this blog post, we discuss the essence of church etiquette in the Orthodox tradition.
 This will be the first in a series called Church Etiquette 101.
-In this series, we will explore the basics of etiquette in the Orthodox Church, which are quite different from the traditions of most modern Christian churches.
+In this series, we explore the basics of etiquette in the Orthodox Church, which are quite different from the traditions of most modern Christian churches.
 From greeting priests to learning the difference between a metania and a prostration, we’ll tell you everything you need to know to feel comfortable visiting an Orthodox parish!

 What is church etiquette?